-At the end of your fixed term, make a pricing request to your existing lender to ensure you have a competitive interest rate.
+At the end of your fixed term, make a rate review request to your existing lender to ensure you have a competitive interest rate.
+You may be pleasantly surprised after speaking to your existing lender about the officers they can provide on your existing loan.
 If you find it's an average deal, you may want to refinance.
 There's a hugely competitive home loan market currently, so it's worth checking out and comparing home loan rates.
-If you refinance, you may be subject to conversion fees, however, this upfront cost could save you thousands over the course of your loan.
+If you refinance, you may be subject to discharge fees on your existing loan and application fees on your new loan, however, this upfront cost could save you thousands over the course of your loan.

 Another option is to refinance to a split loan, to take advantage of both products.
 One portion of your loan would be charged at a fixed rate, while the other is charged at the variable rate.

 How you split the amount is completely your decision and this option affords you the security of a fixed loan while taking advantage of the features of a variable loan.

 It pays to read the fine print of your home loan, as it will tell you how your interest rate will be handled, should you take no action at the end of your fixed term.

 Typically, doing nothing will see your rate revert with no additional costs or paperwork.
 Your interest rate will usually revert to whatever the standard variable rate is that the lender offers.

 It's for this reason you should consult your lender when this happens, as this standard rate can be considerably higher than the lower rates on the market.
 It’s also important to know that the variable interest rate can and will fluctuate depending on a number of factors, including the RBA cash rate and the lender’s financial situation.